nih-cfde/training-and-engagement/README.md

 Check out our [wiki pages](https://github.com/nih-cfde/training-and-engagement/wiki) for past workshop notes, mini tutorials on setup and attendee resources for managing screen space.

 Find answers to frequently asked questions on popular topics like AWS, Conda, Snakemake, RNA-Seq etc on our [Discussion Board](https://github.com/nih-cfde/training-and-engagement/discussions).
-If you don't find your particular question listed, we encourage you to post a new discussion and we will ensure to answer it in reasonable timeframe.
+If you don't find your particular question listed, we encourage you to post a new discussion and we will ensure to answer it as soon as we can.

 We welcome suggestions for improvements as well as tutorial topics.
 Submit all suggestions via CFDE HelpDesk: training@cfde.atlassian.net